jyesselm/EternaDrone/README.md

 Authors
 ------
-Dr. Joseph Yesselman : Postdoc Associate with Rhiju Das\n Dr. Rhiju Das : Assistant Professor at Stanford Univeristy\n
+Dr. Joseph Yesselman : Postdoc Associate with Rhiju Das

+Dr. Rhiju Das : Assistant Professor at Stanford Univeristy

 Install
 ------
 Required python packages: numpy,matlibplot,sklearn,scipy if you have pip or easy_install you can install each at command line.

-Also requires, rdatkit for processing RDAT files for eterna data which can get gotten at https://github.com/hitrace/rdatkit\n git clone git@github.com:hitrace/rdatkit.git\n cd rdatkit\n sudo python setup.py install\n
+Also requires, rdatkit for processing RDAT files for eterna data which can get gotten at https://github.com/hitrace/rdatkit

+git clone git@github.com:hitrace/rdatkit.git

+cd rdatkit

+sudo python setup.py install

 Also requires Vienna RNA package which can be downloaded from http://www.tbi.univie.ac.at/RNA/ I am currently using ViennaRNA-1.8.5.tar.gz